me5763/lab-fs19/pages/project-1.md

 <div class="sketchfab-embed-wrapper"><iframe width="640" height="480" src="https://sketchfab.com/models/b0d3f97d518b4cfc89c9ff8857c29865/embed?autospin=0.2&amp;autostart=1" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </div>

 Very cool, right?
 I hope after this course, you'll have some fancy CAD designs in your portofolio, which will be attractive when you look for a job.
+The above awesome 3D visualization is provided by **Sketchfab**, which is a good place to share your 3D designs on the web, [feel free to have a try](https://skfb.ly/6AYHv).

 The models in `.IGS` version are provided for your reference.
 You can use either NX or Solidworks to open the `.IGS` file and measure the necessary dimensions.
 - [base_top.IGS](../assets/models/project-1/base_top.IGS)